adamwday/python-junk/readme.md

-# Resources (Terraform-N2-aws) Repo
+# Python Repo

-This repository is for showing how you can deploy into AWS with Terraform
+This repository is for storing various use-cases with python.

-## Introduction

-Sample website with plenty of files for demos

 ## Purpose